Kamp Staaldraad

 Most South Africans condemned Kamp Staaldraad, including the South African military forces; a spokesman for the South African National Defence Force pointedly told the Cape Times newspaper that the force never trained its recruits naked, and he knew of no military organization in the world that did so.
 Many rugby observers also pointed out that trying to eliminate all individuality from a team could be counterproductive, as there are many times during a rugby match when individual initiative can make the difference between victory and defeat.

+At the 2003 World Cup, South Africa had a disappointing campaign, for the first time not reaching the semi-finals.
+Schalk Burger felt the camp destroyed the team spirit and Stefan Terblanche felt the camp ruined all of the physical preparations the players had been making, and meant they were not in a fit state for the World Cup, although Juan Smith took positives from his experience.

 Straeuli defended the camp as more details became public, but eventually resigned.
 Higher-ups in the country's rugby establishment initially refused to distance themselves from Kamp Staaldraad; many of them were purged at the same time as Straeuli.
 The Boks' disappointing results in 2003 (early exit from the RWC; record losses to France, England, Scotland, and New Zealand; a last-minute win over Argentina) were enough by themselves to threaten the jobs of Straeuli and many rugby executives.
 However, their attempts to defend Kamp Staaldraad apparently were the last straw for many South African rugby supporters, and for many within the rugby establishment who saw the need for dramatic change.